aric-fowler/TRANSAT/README.md

 # TRANSAT

 TRANSAT, or "Transistor-Level SAT Tools", is a Python library for launching SAT-related functions on digital circuits implemented on the transistor level.
-These functions include SAT attacks andSAT-based verification.
+These functions include SAT attacks and SAT-based verification.
 These tools can be extended to other types of logic circuits, including logic-locked circuits.

 ## Installation